Michal-Novomestsky/Michal-Novomestsky.github.io/_pages/about.md

 Hello there!

-I am a 4th year undergraduate student at Monash University in Australia, studying Aerospace Engineering (Honours).
+I'm Michal, a 4th year undergraduate student at Monash University in Australia, studying Aerospace Engineering (Honours).
 Although I come from a physics/engineering background in fluids, I have since shifted toward ML/AI as I have found some of the research directions in this space very exciting.
 My research interests can be summed up as “how can we embed priors/known information into AI/ML models?” and “how can we get them to reason and provide guarantees about their output?”.

 I'm currently an AI researcher at [Chronosphere](https://chronosphere.io/).
-I am also wrapping up my Google Summer of Code project, focusing on Bayesian ML.
-Previously, I have worked as a research intern at the Bureau of Meteorology focusing on AI in weather forecasting, as well as at the University of Melbourne where I published a paper under Joey Voermans and Alexander Babanin in climate science.
+Previously, I have worked as a research intern at the Bureau of Meteorology focusing on AI in weather forecasting, as well as a Google Summer of Code contributor in Bayesian ML under Rob Zinkov, Theo Rashid and Colt Allen.
+Prior to that, I was an intern at the University of Melbourne where I published a paper under Joey Voermans and Alexander Babanin in climate science.

 I'm delighted you've taken the time to visit my profile, feel free to have a look around!